mexcdevelop/apidocs/source/index.html.md

 - According to the two modes of IP and UID (account) limit, each are independent.
 - Endpoints are marked according to IP or UID limit and their corresponding weight value.
-- Each endpoint with IP limits has an independent 20000 per minute limit.
+- Each endpoint with IP limits has an independent 500 every 10 second limit.
-- Each endpoint with UID limits has an independent 240000 per minute limit.
+- Each endpoint with UID limits has an independent 500 every 10 second limit.

 ### Limits Error